kyma-project/kyma/docs/kyma/10-09-backup.md

 ---
-title: VolumeSnapshot creation failed
+title: Cannot create a volume snapshot
 type: Troubleshooting
 ---

-If a PersistentVolumeClaim is not bound, the attempt to create a volume snapshot from that PersistentVolumeClaim will fail with no retries.
-An event will be logged to indicate that the PersistentVolumeClaim is not bound.
+If a PersistentVolumeClaim is not bound to a PersistentVolume, the attempt to create a volume snapshot from that PersistentVolumeClaim will fail with no retries.
+An event will be logged to indicate no binding between the PersistentVolumeClaim and the PersistentVolume.

-Note that this can happen if the PersistentVolumeClaim spec and the VolumeSnapshot spec are in the same YAML file.
-In this case, when the VolumeSnapshot object is created, the PersistentVolumeClaim object is created but volume creation is not complete and therefore the PersistentVolumeClaim is not yet bound.
-You must wait until the PersistentVolumeClaim is bound and then create the snapshot.
+This may happen if PersistentVolumeClaim and VolumeSnapshot specifications are in the same YAML file.
+As a result, the VolumeSnapshot object is and the PersistentVolumeClaim object are created at the same time, but the PersisitentVolume is not available yet and cannot be bound to the PersistentVolumeClaim.
+To solve this issue, wait until the PersistentVolumeClaim is bound to the PersistentVolume and then create the snapshot.